Ckarlinn/perito/README.md

 # Optionally set PORT if you don't want the default 4000
 ```

+After modifying `backend/.env`, restart the backend so that the new settings take effect.

 3. Start the backend and frontend together:

 ```bash